Deadly earthquake rattles Albania

-TIRANA, Albania — A strong earthquake shook Albania early Tuesday, killing at least six people, injuring 300 and collapsing buildings.
+TIRANA, Albania — A strong earthquake shook Albania early Tuesday, killing at least 14 people, injuring 600 and collapsing buildings.

 The U.S. Geological Survey said the magnitude-6.4 quake, which struck just before 4 a.m., had an epicenter 19 miles northwest of the capital, Tirana, at a depth of 12 miles.
 Scores of aftershocks included three with preliminary magnitudes of between 5.1 and 5.4.